tvallin/StreamCombiner/README.md

 # Description (15/08/2019)

-Main task : Simulate N server which send xml stream and convert them into JSON format
+Main task : Simulate N server which send xml stream, treat the data, and convert them into JSON format

 About Server/Client behavior: